 Who is DeMatha named for?

 The school was named after St. John de Matha, a twelfth-century French priest who devoted his life to ransoming Christian prisoners from the Moors during the Crusades.
-St. John and St. Felix Valois founded the Order of the Most Holy Trinity over 800 years ago, and today the Trinitarians continue their redemptive mission in the United States and countries around the world.
+St. John and St. Felix Valois founded the Order of the Most Holy Trinity and of the Captives over 800 years ago, and today the Trinitarians continue their redemptive mission in the United States and countries around the world.

 When did DeMatha open?

 In 1931, the Trinitarians established a monastery in Hyattsville because of the close proximity to Catholic University.
 In 1946, a small high school was opened at the monastery for young men interested in the priesthood.
 Soon word spread to the local community and parents asked the Trinitarians to allow their sons to attend.
 A school was built in 1950, and additions were completed in 1960, 1990 and 1997.
 The Convocation Center was dedicated in 2010.
 The school started with an enrollment of 18 in 1946, and today, has an enrollment of nearly 900 students.